Why Choose USF

 Notification of Admission Decision

 Once an admission decision has been made, you will receive notice from the Sport Management Program.
-It is imperative that you continue to keep the Sport Management Program updated with your current contact information (mailing address and email address) during the admission cycle as you do not want to miss important admission decisions.
+It is important that you continue to keep the Sport Management Program updated with your current contact information (mailing address and email address) during the admission cycle as you do not want to miss important admission decisions.

 Summer applicants should expect to receive an admission decision by